im-kulikov/helium/README.md

 ## About Helium and modules

-*Helium is a small, simple, modular constructor with some pre-built modules for your convenience.*
+*Helium is a small, simple, modular constructor with some pre-built components for your convenience.*

 It contains the following components for rapid prototyping of your projects:
 - Grace - [context](https://golang.org/pkg/context/) that helps you gracefully shutdown your application